 Trends adjusts search data to make comparisons between terms easier.

-Search results are proportionate to the time and location of a query:
+Search results are proportionate to the time and location of a query by the following process:

-Different regions that show the same number of searches for a term will not always have the same total search volumes.
+- Different regions that show the same number of searches for a term don't always have the same total search volumes.

 Google Trends data is an unbiased sample of Google search data.
 Only a percentage of searches are used to compile Trends data.